Information Security Hub

 - Be suspicious of messages that create a sense of urgency or seem too good to be true.

-- Regularly back up your system and files wither to Cloud-based services or store your backups offline, such as on a disconnected hard drive.
+- Regularly back up your system and files to Cloud-based services or backups offline, such as a disconnected hard drive.

-Mobile devices have become an important part of daily life as not only a means to communicate with others but for may other uses such as online banking.
+Mobile devices have become an important part of daily life as a means to communicate with others and other uses such as online banking.
 The biggest threat to your mobile device is you. it is much more likely that you will lose or forget a mobile device than it is for it to be hacked.

 Tips for securing your device: